 Ancient Arts in the Technology Age

-When asked if he has noticed a change in the youth as smartphones become commonplace, Owen laments, “I’ve never had a generation like this right now.
+When asked if he has noticed a change in the youth as smartphones become commonplace, Owens laments, “I’ve never had a generation like this right now.
 These gadgets affect them the most.”

 Owens thinks that the hours lost to video games has also contributed to a lagging interest in martial arts in general.
 He said at the academy’s peak a few years ago, they had over 200 active students; now they are down to over 50.